Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 1. Delay execution for retry purposes.
 1. (Optional) Provide real-time clock information and perform HMAC-SHA256 operations for SAS token generation.

+For more information about Azure IoT services using MQTT see https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support.

 ## Components

 ### IoT Hub